nithintm90/JonasCodingTest_Nithin/README.md

 (&check;) Change all Company controller functions to be asynchronous

-3) Create new repository to get and save employee information with the following data model properties:
+(&check;) Create new repository to get and save employee information with the following data model properties:

 * string SiteId,
 * string CompanyCode,